prateekt/ezplotly/README.md

 # EasyPlotly For Python Notebooks
 An easy wrapper for making plotly plots in python jupyter notebooks

+Plotly offers interactive plots, as opposed to the static plots that most other python visualization tools provide.
+However, Plotly syntax can be challenging to write, whereas the other libraries are a lot easier to plot with.
+EasyPlotly helps bridge the gap.

-Plotly syntax can be challenging to write.
-To make things simpler (and more matlab or matplotlib-like), we introduce EasyPlotly -- a wrapper on plotly that makes it easier to write.
-Perfect for a python Jupyter notebook environment!
+To make plotling with Plotly in python simpler (and more matplotlib or matlab-like), we introduce EasyPlotly -- a wrapper on plotly that makes plotting WAY easier.
+Works extremely well in a python Jupyter notebook environment!

 Example syntax: